 As a side note, the mission of the WLA, which I helped to found, is to provide education and support for women interested in pursuing a career in the financial planning industry.
 We concentrate on changing the conversation regarding women and the field of financial advisory services and strive to significantly increase the ranks of women within this dynamic and meaningful profession. –Sherri Stephens

 *Please remember that past performance may not be indicative of future results.
 Different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment, investment strategy, or product (including the investments and/or investment strategies recommended or undertaken by Stephens Consulting, LLC, doing business as Stephens Wealth Management Group (SWMG), or any non-investment related content, made reference to directly or indirectly in this newsletter will be profitable, equal any corresponding indicated historical performance level(s), be suitable for your portfolio or individual situation, or prove successful.
 Due to various factors, including changing market conditions and/or applicable laws, the content may no longer be reflective of current opinions or positions.
 Moreover, you should not assume that any discussion or information contained in this newsletter serves as the receipt of, or as a substitute for, personalized investment advice from Stephens Consulting.
 Please remember that if you are a SWMG client, it remains your responsibility to advise us, in writing, if there are any changes in your personal/financial situation or investment objectives for the purpose of reviewing/evaluating/revising our previous recommendations and/or services, or if you would like to impose, add, or to modify any reasonable restrictions to our investment advisory services.
-To the extent that a reader has any questions regarding the applicability of any specific issue discussed above to his/her individual situation, he/she is encouraged to consult with the professional advisor of his/her choosing.
+To the extent that a reader has any questions regarding the applicability of any specific issue discussed above to his/her individual situation, they are encouraged to consult with the professional advisor of his/her choosing.
 SWMG is neither a law firm nor a certified public accounting firm and no portion of the newsletter content should be construed as legal or accounting advice.
 A copy of SWMG’s current written disclosure Brochure discussing our advisory services and fees is available for review upon request.
 Links are being provided for information purposes only.
 SWMG is not affiliated with and does not endorse, authorize, or sponsor any of the listed websites or their respective sponsors.
 SWMG is not responsible for the content of any website or the collection or use of information regarding any website’s users and/or members.

 Please Note: Stephens Wealth Management Group does not make any representations or warranties as to the accuracy, timeliness, suitability, completeness, or relevance of any information prepared by any unaffiliated third party, whether linked to SWMG’s website or newsletter or incorporated herein and takes no responsibility for any such content.
 All such information is provided solely for convenience purposes only and all users should be guided accordingly.